امکانسنجی معامله داراییهای دیجیتال در بستر متاورس؛ کاوشی در شبهه غرری بودن آن

 In light of the underlying principles of Islamic contract law, this study posits the following primary hypothesis:

-Metaverse transactions, when rendered sufficiently transparent and when the subject matter is recognized by rational agents (i.e., deemed ‘valuable’ in customary practice), can be established as free from the issue of Gharar and therefore valid under Islamic law.
+Metaverse transactions, when rendered sufficiently transparent and when the subject matter is recognized by rational agents (i.e., deemed ‘valuable’ in custom), can be established as free from the issue of Gharar and therefore valid under Islamic law.

 Transparency is central to this hypothesis; clear contractual terms, precise descriptions of digital assets, and verifiable proof of ownership are proposed to address or eliminate uncertainty.
 Additionally, the study hypothesizes that if the value of a digital asset is objectively recognized by the community of ‘wise’ (or rational) individuals, then the asset meets the legitimacy requirements necessary under Islamic jurisprudence.